 African Diaspora Studies in New Orleans and Ghana

 This program will explore the transformative journey of Africans to Africans living in America.
 The program will examine the broad spectrum of the human experience related to the African diaspora, as well as a dedicated emphasis on the relationship between Louisiana and West Africa.
 The program is designed to take students on a realistic journey through one of the most significant markers in the relationship between America and Africa.
-The program will be comprised of students from the University of Oregon and from the Historically Black Colleges and Universities (HBCU’s) Xavier University, Prairie View and A&M College, and Southern University and A&M College.
+The program will be comprised of students from the University of Oregon and from the Historically Black Colleges and Universities (HBCU’s) Xavier University, Prairie View and A&M College, and other institutions.
 The program will begin in New Orleans with lectures, trips, and visits to historical landmarks, plantations, and other important cultural sites in Louisiana.
-The second part of the course will be spent in Ghana, attending Ghanaian guest lectures, experiencing Ghanaian culture while living in homestays, and going on excursions to modern day open-air markets.
-The program will also visit several historic markers of interests that were involved in transatlantic slave trade.
+The second part of the course will be spent in Ghana, attending Ghanaian guest lectures, experiencing Ghanaian culture while living in homestays, and going on excursions to modern-day open-air markets.
+The program will also visit several historic markers of interest that were involved in the transatlantic slave trade.
 Course lectures will continue throughout the Ghana portion of the program to expand on the emotional, cultural, and socio-economic impact of forced migration and displacement on people of African descent.

-New Orleans is often referred to as the most African American city in America.
+The program begins in New Orleans, which is often referred to as the most African American city in America.
 The history of New Orleans spans several tenures under the flags of other countries however the authenticity and experience of New Orleans is like no other.
 As the first port of entry for the majority of slaves coming to America, the impact of slaves and free people of color left an indelible mark and to this day continues to pulse through the music, the art, and the people themselves.
 New Orleans offers museums, annual festivals, landmarks, and history makers that attest to the reality of what slavery once was but also gave birth to.

 In addition to Accra, the group will travel to Kumasi and Cape Coast.
 In Kumasi, the Garden City and ancient capital of the Ashanti kingdom, the group will watch artisans weave traditional cloth and explore Kejetia, one of the largest open-air markets in Africa.
 In Cape Coast, the group will visit “slave castles” that were used in the trans-Atlantic slave trade.